 WHAT IS THE ‘FULL ARMOR OF GOD’ REALLY?

 This is what Paul actually commanded in Eph.
-6:13, “Take up the whole armor of God that you may be able to withstand [not ‘make war’ as Jesus already fully vanquished evil at the cross, Col. 2:9-15,] in the evil day, and having done all, [as Scripture and the Holy Spirit commanded,] to [immovably] stand” in your born-again position in the Kingdom of Light.
+6:13-18, “Take up the whole [allegorical] armor of God that you may be able to withstand, [not ‘make war’ as Jesus already fully vanquished evil at the cross, Col. 2:9-15,] in the evil day, and having done all, [as Scripture and the Holy Spirit commanded,] to [immovably] stand” in your born-again position in the Kingdom of Light.

 So, we might think, why all the ‘fuss?’
 To stand is not that difficult?
-Well, let us look what we are really up against in this defensive war that intends to flatten us over time if not instantly, and which the enemy deploys against us every day.
+Well, let us look at what we are really up against in this defensive battle that intends to flatten us over time if not instantly, and which the enemy deploys against us every day.

-Additionally, we will never be able to use the ‘sword of the Spirit,’ (the Word of God,) against the enemy without our symbolic “shield of faith” to ‘quench all the flaming darts’ or lies against God’s Word, other people, and against us personally.
-It was with the truth of His Word that Jesus withstood (not attacked) Satan in the wilderness; quenching all the flaming darts that Satan shot at Him, (Mt.
+Additionally, we will never be able to withstand the enemy without our symbolic “shield of faith” to ‘quench all the flaming darts’ or lies against God’s Word, other people, and against us personally.
+It was with the truth of His Word that the Man Jesus withstood (not attacked) Satan in the wilderness; quenching all the “flaming darts” of manipulation and lies that Satan shot at Him, (Mt.
 4.)
-Even when Jesus eventually chased Satan away by name, He used the ‘sword’ of His Word against him, saying, “Away with you, Satan!
-For it is written…” Then the devil left Him and angels came to minister to Him...
+Even when He chased Satan away by name, He used the ‘sword’ of His Word against him, saying, “Away with you, Satan!
+For it is written… Then the devil left Him and angels came to minister to Him.”

-We may boldly leave the ultimate outcome of the spiritual conflict in the hands of Almighty God Himself, Who already won the war on all evil for the complete redemption or deliverance of all His believers, (Eph.
+We may boldly leave the final outcome of every spiritual conflict in the hands of Almighty God Himself, Who already won the war on all evil for the complete redemption or deliverance of all His believers, (Eph.
 6:18.)